bbhunter/dazzyddos.github.io/_posts/2021-04-30-Automating-Phishing-Infrastructure-with-terraform-on-AWS.md

 ## Creating EC2 Instance

 With that being said, let's get going with creating our EC2 instance on which we'll run our gophish.
+If you know how to create an ec2 instance, you can skip this part.
 When we visit `console.aws.amazon.com` we get presented with this Dashboard. *It might change in future.*

 ![](https://raw.githubusercontent.com/dazzyddos/dazzyddos.github.io/master/Images/terraform-gophish/Pasted%20image%2020210430195811.png)